rilian/portfolio/README.md

 * Upload artworks and show them in Gallery or Album
 * Organize photos in Projects, connecting a topic or event
-* Automatic upload to Flickr in proper sets
 * Watermarks, Tags, Search, Contacts page, Localization
 * Useful admin UI